Articles

 Summary: Four Signals That M3 Belongs in Your Next Test Queue

-Consider adding MiniMax M3 to your upcoming evaluation round if any of the following apply:
+Consider adding MiniMax M3 to your upcoming evaluation round if any of these apply:

-1. You regularly process documents exceeding 200K tokens—this is M3’s clearest advantage over M2.7
+1. You regularly process documents >200K tokens—this is M3’s clearest differentiator vs. M2.7

-2. You need multimodal agents, e.g., image + text understanding or screen-capture interpretation—natively supported in M3, not in M2.7
+2. You need multimodal agents, e.g., image + text understanding or screen capture analysis—natively supported in M3, not in M2.7

-3. You’re iterating on code generation (not just one-off outputs, but repeated edit → feedback → revise loops)—where M3’s interactive training approach delivers measurable gains
+3. You’re iterating on code—not just one-off generation, but repeated cycles of edit → feedback → refine—where M3’s interactive training approach delivers measurable gains

-4. You prioritize vendor viability—with dual-track listing plans (Hong Kong Stock Exchange + STAR Market), MiniMax offers high financial transparency and a clear commercial path
+4. You prioritize vendor viability—dual-track listing (Hong Kong + STAR Market) signals strong financial transparency and a clear commercial path

-If none of these apply, M2.7 remains an excellent choice—especially for cost-sensitive use cases and pure-text agent workloads.
+If none of the above apply, M2.7 remains an excellent choice—especially for cost-sensitive pure-text agent workloads.
 No rush to migrate.

 Further Reading

-RadarAI aggregates high-quality AI updates and open-source intelligence—helping developers efficiently track industry trends and quickly assess which capabilities are production-ready.
+RadarAI aggregates high-quality AI updates and open-source intelligence—helping developers efficiently track industry trends and quickly assess which directions are ready for real-world deployment.

 FAQ